clamsproject/aapb-annotations/README.md

 2. evaluation of CLAMS app outputs,
 3. other public usage

+There are some rules on the content and structure of the gold directory:

+1. There _must_ be one file per GUID, and the GUID should be part of the filename.
+2. The number of gold files in this directory _must_ match the sum of GUIDs in all batches annotated.
+This means that there cannot be any overlap between assets in batches.
+3. The `golds` directory _may_ have subdirectories, but these subdirectories should not reflect batch structure.
+An example of this is for the `scene-recognition` project, where there are subdirectories for time points and for time frames.
+No further directory structure is allowed.

-As we keep some rules for how `golds` files are organized (see below), users of the AAPB-CLAMS dataset may find it easier to use gold data than raw data for machine consumption.
+Given these rules, which are followed by the conversion code below, users of the AAPB-CLAMS dataset may find it easier to use gold data than raw data for machine consumption.

 #### Scripts for format conversion